Latiao: History

 In 1998, a major flood disaster occurred in Hunan, which led to a serious loss of agricultural products.
 Soybean, the main raw material for sauce industry, experienced a large decline in production.
 This directly caused a devastating blow to the dried sauce industry.
 In order to support the family, farmers urgently needed a new approach.
 Qiu Pingjiang, Li Mengneng, and Zhong Qingyuan used wheat flour instead of soy flour.
 Using single-screw extrusion machinery, adding chili, pepper, cumin, sugar, salt, vegetable oil and other condiments, they invented Latiao.

 In 1990 Latiao debuted and quickly became popular across China.
 At the beginning, it was sold in small shops, before expanding to supermarkets.

 In February 2016, the British TV broadcaster BBC aired a three-part documentary on Chinese New Year celebrations in which the two presenters were seen roaming a typical Chinese snack street, Latiao in hand.
-Min Quanlu, production manager of WL-Foods, a major latiao maker, said that the company packaged the snack by hand until 2011, when demand exploded.
+Min Quanlu, production manager of Wei Long Foods, a major latiao maker, told Xinhua that the company packaged the snack by hand until 2011, when demand exploded.
 "We make 600 million yuan's worth of latiao each year and employ about 2,000 workers," Min said.
 "About 20 percent of our products are sold in the domestic market, and the rest goes overseas."

-Exposure
+2018–2019 crackdown

+Latiao has been subject to a number of food safety crackdowns.

+In May 2018, the food safety authority of Shanxi Province found that Wei Long does not meet the local safety standards.
+Specifically, Wei Long latiao uses sorbic acid and dehydroacetic acid while the local standard does not allow their use in "flavoured flour products".
+In September 2018, Hubei's Food and Drug Administration followed suit and suspended sales of Wei Long.

+In March 2019, China Central Television's 315 Gala (an annual consumer's rights TV program on World Consumer Rights Day) exposed the conditions of several other Latiao factories in Henan and Hunan.
+The Gala alleges that questionable food additives and sanitary practices are used.